irfanhakim-as/homelab-wiki/topics/home-assistant.md

    - Note however that values set in the configuration file (i.e. `my_value`) needs to be set in plain text, which means that this method may not be secure for sensitive data such as passwords and tokens.
 To address that:

      - Set your secret value as an environment variable (i.e. `MY_SECRET_VAR`).
-For example, in the Docker compose file of your HA server:
+For example, in the Compose file of your HA server:

         ```yaml
             environment: